Jibs-Jibz/Jibs-Jibz/README.md

-- 👋 Hi, I’m @Jibs-Jibz
+ #👋 Hi, I’m @Jibs-Jibz
 - 👀 I’m interested in having an internship role in and system development company
-- 🌱 I’m currently learning HTML, CSS, Python, JavaScript, C#
+- 🌱 I’m a Front-end Developer JavaScript, React JS
-- 📫 How to reach me at osunkoyajibola@gmail.com
+- 📫 You can reach me at osunkoyajibola@gmail.com

 <!---
 Jibs-Jibz/Jibs-Jibz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.